SkylineCommunications/dataminer-docs/user-guide/Basic_Functionality/Alarms/Working_with_alarms/Advanced_analytics_features/Tutorials/Anomaly_Feedback_Tutorial.md

    As expected, the download bit rate fluctuates significantly but gradually over the past week.
 However, in the last hour, the bit rate drops by 15 Mbps.
 This drop is detected as an anomaly.
 You can tell DataMiner detects this as anomaly because of:

-   - The black block displayed below the drop in the trend graph.
+   - The dark gray block displayed below the drop in the trend graph.

      ![Average download bit rate within Sector 1 with a drop at the end](~/user-guide/images/Average_Download_Bit_Rate_Sector_1_trend_graph.png)